 Suppose you are walking with a friend and you have an itch on your face.
 You will not stop walking to scratch the itch.
 You will keep walking, because you don't want to get behind your friend, or make your friend wait for you.
 The walking is more important than the scratching.
 Because you have set your priorities, there is no problem doing both at the same time.

 When you play the piano, don't let a difficult spot in one hand throw off the entire rhythm of the music.
-This is why it feels difficult to play the piano with both hands.
+(That's why it feels difficult to play the piano with both hands.)

 Getting started with priority-setting